Zettelkasten-Method/zettelkasten.de/content/posts/2017/07/practical-integration-deep-work.md

 But sometimes, one thing gets left behind: How to implement knowledge work into your life.
 This is how I do it.

-  [^folgezettel]: Folgezettel are not a integral part of the Zettelkasten Method.
+  [^folgezettel]: Folgezettel are not an integral part of the Zettelkasten Method.
 Not even for Luhmanns Zettelkasten.
 He had to use it to cope with the physicality of his Zettelkasten.
 See "[No, Luhmann was not about Folgezettel](http://zettelkasten.de/posts/luhmann-folgezettel-truth/)"

 ## Designated *Deep Work* Days